MidnattLantern/HiDoc-API/README.md

 In the terminal, run:
 `python3 manage.py test`
 - Manual testing performed inside project > tests.py
-The following can also be found inside manual testing.md tested the following features manually
+The following can also be found inside manual testing.md with screenshots. tested the following features manually

 authentication
+===
+Can sign in to a superuser account:
 ---
-Can sign in to a superuser account.
+- This was tested by creating a superuser.
+Run in terminal:
+`python3 manage.py createsuperuser` and create a user.
+- Run the server.
+The devloplemt Rest framework has a sign in button at the top right.
+Sign in with the credentials.

 Can sign out from a superuser account.
+---
+The development Rest framework sign in button is replaced with a dropdown menu if the developer is already signed in.

 Watch project:
 ===

-/watch-project/
+Can retrieve existing watch-projects.
 ---
-Can retrieve existing watch-projects.
+- by adding `/watch-project/` to the url, the development Rest framework will render data of watching projects.

 Can watch an existing project.
+---
+- When authenticated, scrolling down to the bottom will reveal a drop down menu of all projects you can watch.
+- Picking one and click "POST" will make a post request.

 If already watching a project, cannot submit it again until it is unwatched.

-/watch-project/{id}
+- The dropdown menu show all projects, including projects the user is already watching.
+By picking the same project twice, there will be a message displaying "detail": "risk of project 'double-watching'"

+Can retrieve a watching project.
 ---
-Can retrieve a watching project.
+- By adding `/watch-project/{id}` to the url, with an existing index in place of {id}, in this test case 17, a single watching project is rendered.

 If authenticated, can unwatch the project.
+---
+- The test user in this test case "owns" the url `/watch-projects/17` but not `/watch-projects/16`.
+- Inside `/watch-projects/17` a delete button is present, but absent in /16.

 Watch artist (unused/ future feature):